-- 1. Using the data collected under statistical plans, as defined in this Valuation Manual, the statistical agents produce aggregate databases as defined by this Valuation Manual.
-Statistical agents and/or other organizations assisting the statistical agent use those databases to produce industry experience tables and reports as defined in the Valuation Manual.
-To ensure continued relevance of reports, each defined data collection and resulting report structure should be reviewed for usefulness with no more than five years since initial adoption or prior review. - 2.
+- 1. Using the data collected under statistical plans, as defined in the Valuation Manual, the Experience Reporting Agent produces aggregate databases as defined by this Valuation Manual.
+The Experience Reporting Agent, and/or other persons assisting the Experience Reporting Agent, will utilize those databases to produce industry experience tables and reports as defined in the Valuation Manual.
+In order to ensure continued relevance of reports, each defined data collection and resulting report structure shall be reviewed for usefulness at least once every five years since initial adoption or prior review. - 2.
 Data compilations are evaluated according to four distinct, and often competing, standards: quality, completeness, timeliness and cost.
 In general, quality is a primary goal in developing any statistical data report.
 The priorities of the other three standards vary according to the purpose of the report. - 3.
-The NAIC may modify or enlarge the requirements of this Valuation Manual for information to accommodate changing needs and environments.
+The Experience Reporting Agent may modify or enlarge the requirements of the Valuation Manual, through recommendation to the Life Actuarial (A) Task Force or Health Actuarial (B) Task Force and in accordance with the Valuation Manual governance process for information to accommodate changing needs and environments.
 However, in most cases, changes to existing data reporting systems will be feasible only to provide information on future transactions.
 Requirements to submit new information may require that companies change their systems.
-Also, the statistical agents may need several years before they can generate meaningful data meeting the new requirements with matching claims and insured amounts.
-The exact time frames for implementing new data requirements and producing reports will vary depending on the type of reports. - 4.
-This section summarizes, generally, the data that statistical agents must maintain and produce.
-Subsequent sections provide the specific detailed requirements for reporting on the various lines of insurance.

-B. Design of Reports Linked to Purpose
+Also, the Experience Reporting Agent may need several years before it can generate meaningful data meeting the new requirements with matching claims and insured amounts.
+The exact time frames for implementing new data requirements and producing reports will vary depending on the type of reports. - B. Design of Reports Linked to Purpose

 Fundamental to the design of each report is an evaluation of its purpose and use.
-The NAIC task force or working group should specify model reports responding to general regulatory needs.
-These model reports will serve the basic informational needs of state regulators.
-To address a particular issue or problem, a regulator may have to request to the working group that additional reports be developed.
+The Life Actuarial (A) Task Force and Health Actuarial (B) Task Force shall specify model reports responding to general regulatory needs.
+These model reports will serve the basic informational needs of state insurance regulators.
+To address a particular issue or problem, a state insurance regulator may have to request to the Life Actuarial (A) Task Force or Health Actuarial (B) Task Force that additional reports be developed.